Dual Enrollment

 • Before you proceed to Step 3, you will need to identify the course (s) you wish to enroll in.
 Follow the steps below to search for your available courses by high school.

-Step 3 – Complete Dual Enrollment Student Online Registration Form
+Step 3 – Complete Dual Enrollment Student Online Registration Request Form

 In this step, students will need to provide the information below in order to determine eligibility for registration into dual enrollment classes.